meitalbensinai/AlgoTrainingNoSol/Algo - Common Ground/5 - Stop I/README.md

-## Finish Rounds A & B in Kick Start 2019 by Google
+## Finish Round A in Kick Start 2019 by Google

 link: